|

 come in a wide variety of models and ranges, from light-duty,

 single-speed models to heavy-duty variable-speed tools.
+For jigsaw

-- Reciprocating saws: Reciprocating saws are similar to jigsaws,
+Reciprocating saws: Reciprocating saws are similar to jigsaws,

 but their blades are heavier, their strokes are longer, and their motors